 Problem Action Security functions do not operate.
 Make sure that you are logged in as the root user, and that you are operating Web-based System Manager on the local machine.
 When trying to use the Certificate Authority (CA) for generating key rings or signing certificate requests, a message displays indicating that the Certificate Authority is in use.
-If you are sure that no other administrator is currently using the CA, remove the / var/websm/security/SMCa.lock CA lock file.
+If you are sure that no other administrator is currently using the CA, remove the /var/websm/security/SMCa.lock CA lock file.
 In SMGate configuration, the browser does not recognize the CA certificate file as a CA certificate.
-Check that the mime type sent by the Web server for the certificate file is application/x-x509-ca-cert .
-Secure remote activation of Web-based System Manager fails.
-Verify that Web-based System Manager works in non-secure remote mode.
+Check that the mime type sent by the Web server for the certificate file is application/x-x509-ca-cert.
+FTP the certificate to the client machine and open it from a web browser's File -> Open menu.

+Problem Action Secure remote activation of Web-based System Verify that Web-based System Manager works in non-secure remote mode.
 You might need to change the server's setting if it does not support non-secure connections.
+Manager fails.
 Certificate matching and expiration: Log in to the server as the root user and use the Server Properties dialog of the Server icon (or the smserverprop command) to verify the server's certificate expiration date.
 Record the CA name.
 If the problem occurred in application mode, type: /usr/websm/bin/smlistcerts /usr/websm/codebase on the client and verify that the client includes a certificate of the CA that signed the server's certificate (above), and that this certificate has not expired.
 If the problem is in applet mode, run the following: /usr/websm/bin/smlistcerts /usr/websm/codebase on the server, because the public key ring resides on the server and is transferred to the client.
 In Remote Client mode, make sure that the SM.pubkr CA public key ring file is in the Web-based System Manager codebase directory on the client machine.
 Make sure it was copied as a binary file.
+For the Java Web Start remote client, make sure the security file sets are installed on the server you use to download the client.
+Make sure that /usr/websm/wdebase/SMpubkr.zip on this server contains SM.pubkr.
+Verify this by unzipping the file and running: /usr/websm/bin/smlistcerts /usr/websm/codebase If you downloaded the Java Web Start client before configuring security and copying SMpubkr.zip to the server's code base directory, you will need to remove the client and reinstall it.